 Readers may be familiar with the reference made to the “prince of the kingdom of Persia” in the book of Daniel, chapter 10.
 Likewise, the book of Job (chapters 1 and 2) describe Satan’s attack, with God’s permission, on Job.

 In the letter to the Romans, we find that the sinfulness of a group, even a nation, will cause God to give them over to degrading passions (Romans 1:26) and depraved mind (Romans 1:28).
 To reach this stage, the Scriptures tell us that certain things must happen:

 - The people exchange the truth of God for a lie and worship and serve the creature rather than the Creator (Romans 1:25).

 - They see fit not to acknowledge God any longer (Romans 1:26).

 Where do we stand in New Zealand?

-Abortion is morally wrong and individuals who partake in it need to ask God’s forgiveness.
-However, when abortion is legislated into law and paid for by the rulers it becomes the sin of the nation.
+Abortion is morally wrong, and individuals who partake in it need to ask God’s forgiveness.
+However, when abortion is legislated into law and paid for by the rulers, it becomes the sin of the nation.

-Will we allow the blood of the elderly, disabled and terminally ill to be spilled and mingled with the blood of the unborn innocents?
+Will we allow the blood of the elderly, disabled and terminally ill to be spilled and mingled with the blood of unborn innocents?

-Let us as individuals, humble ourselves, confess our sins, repent and pray so that God will heal our land (2 Chronicles 7:14).
+Let us, as individuals, humble ourselves, confess our sins, repent and pray so that God will heal our land (2 Chronicles 7:14).
 Change for the better begins with God’s people.

-The reader might consider the example that Daniel set when interceding for Judah.
+The reader might consider the example that Daniel sets when interceding for Judah.
 Daniel humbled himself before God and asked for forgiveness for the sinful actions of God’s people that had led to the sacking of Jerusalem and the people being taken to exile in Babylon.